 Longline fleet used to be foreign-owned and operated in the EEZ, beyond 100 miles under licensed and joint venture arrangements.
 Licensing scheme for foreign vessels was scrapped in March 2010.
 However, in 2011 Maldives has re-started a longline fishery exclusively for Maldivian-owned vessels.
-At the time of the writing 19 vessels have been licensed to fish outside 100 miles and beyond.
-Catch by species by gear and effort trends is shown in Table 2, Figure 2 and Figure 3.
+In 2014, 18 vessels were given licenses for longline operations.
+Catch by species by gear and effort trends is shown in Table 1, Figure 2 and Figure 3.

 Fishing effort is measured in number of fishing days.
 This was the most natural and easiest since fishing takes place on day-trips leaving early in the morning and returning by evening.
 In the past, the uniform fleet structure and use of essentially pole-and-line method for most of the tuna catches makes the choice for unit of effort satisfactory.
 However, with increasing efficiency of vessels (size, engine horse power, fish hold and bait capacity, and operational factors) the day of fishing should be standardized to use the CPUE data (Kolody et al., 2011; Sharma et al., 2013, Sharma et al. 2014).
 Total recorded days of fishing have been declining largely due to increase size of vessels combined with declining overall tuna catches.
-Reduction in days fishing in most prominent in pole and line component while effort shows slight increase in handline fishery (Table 2).
+Reduction in days fishing in most prominent in pole and line component while effort shows slight increase in handline fishery (

+Table 2).